slabsxyz/docs/docs/concepts/glossary.md

 ### Key-value Store
 A **key-value store** is a type of database that stores data as a collection of key-value pairs, where each key is unique and maps to a specific value.
 It allows for efficient retrieval of values based on their associated keys, commonly used in caching and simple data retrieval scenarios.

-In the case of a keystore network, this is structured as a [Merkle Tree](/concepts/glossary/#merkle-tree).
+In the case of a keystore rollup, this is structured as a [Merkle Tree](/concepts/glossary/#merkle-tree).
 Specifically, an [Indexed Merkle Tree](/concepts/glossary/#indexed-merkle-tree), which optimizes for its access purpose.

 ### Light Node
 A **light node** is a type of blockchain node that only downloads and verifies block headers rather than the full blockchain, allowing it to operate with minimal resource requirements.
 By requesting additional data from full nodes (or its modular components such as [data availability](/concepts/glossary/#data-availability) layer) when needed and verifying it against the block headers, light nodes provide access to the blockchain's functionality and security guarantees without the need for powerful hardware, making them suitable for lightweight devices and specialized networks like keystores.